How to become medical officer

 Quick Summary

-• To become a medical officer, one must earn an MBBS degree, complete an internship, get a license, & gain clinical experience.
+• To be a medical officer, one must have an MBBS degree, complete an internship, and also complete the required clinical skills.

 Table of Contents